 Summary of main changes from previous editions

-4. Extra page to discuss ethics considerations and compliance with open science policy.
+- Extra page for mandatory discussion of ethics considerations and compliance with open science policy.

 Important Dates